intarchboard/draft-chokepoints/draft-iab-chokepoints-latest.md

 --- abstract

-This memo discusses "choke points" in the Internet architecture and the governance structures surrounding it.
+This memo discusses "choke points" in the Internet architecture and the governance structures surrounding them.

 A choke point occurs where one single entity or a small number of entities have the ability to make decisions with wide-ranging or global impact some aspect of the use of the Internet.

-It explores the implications these choke points have on the health of the Internet as a global communications infrastructure, and provides guidance for avoiding the creation of future choke points.
+We explore the implications these choke points have on the health of the Internet as a global communications infrastructure, and provide guidance for avoiding the creation of future choke points.

 --- middle